prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/installation_docs/debian.md

 ## 7. Set up Funkwhale

 Once you have got your database up and running, you can get Funkwhale ready to launch.
-Use the built-in `manage.py` script to get things ready.
+Use the built-in `funkwhale-manage` command line interface to get things ready.

 ### Create a superuser for your pod